vgmtrans/vgmtrans/src/value/formats/SculptSoftSnes/DriverNotes.md

 integer shifts, then converts the final 14-bit DSP register to a playback ratio.
 Bank regions use unity key 72 at 32000 Hz; sample-prefix tuning is already included in the sequence's ratio and must not be applied twice.

+The extended revision adds $05a0 (six octaves) before the table lookup and shifts over ten octaves instead of four.
+This preserves the ordinary pitch range while accommodating lower signed pitches.
+Raw DSP pitch patches bypass both the bias and the table conversion.

 MIDI export rounds note numbers, so each attack uses an integral anchor key and retains the fractional part in its pitch bend.
 This preserves the DSP